 And don't forget to use keyword parity across devices to make sure consumers can find your brand when doing their digital search.

 Never limit your conversion goals and calls to action (CTA) to only the device where they were initially displayed.

 Remember - most of the time when TV is watched, another screen is being used.
 Use this opportune time to convey your message and inspire action / interaction with your brand.

 Smartphones are the backbone of our digital life, so going mobile is a business imperative you must follow to stay competitive.
-Always integrate your e-commerce solutions with your iOS, Android and web development.
+Always integrate your e-commerce solutions with your ios app development and android app development.

 Need more multiscreen trends?
 Please view the slides below.